Happy Dragon and Dancing Phoenix Qi Gong

 Sally has had several teachers of this style in China and John Dolic in Australia.

-The only Qi Gong I have learned that specifically feeds the Middle Dan Tien or Heart Centre [as opposed to the Lower Dan Tien which all other Qi Gong's energetically feed].
+This is the only Qi Gong I have learned that specifically feeds the Middle Dan Tien or Heart Centre [as opposed to the Lower Dan Tien which all other Qi Gong’s energetically feed].
 This consists of a sequence of 15 movements of the arms only.
-It is easy to learn, requires no particular concentration and really helps with clearing upper body energy stagnation, ie stiff shoulders or neck.
+It is easy to learn, requires no particular concentration and really helps with clearing upper body energy stagnation, ie stiff shoulders or neck, as it powerfully activates the meridians and energy centres of the arms, chest, neck and head.
+This tends to transform the energy and opens the meridians to allow Qi to flow fluidly.

 This is taught in a three hour session or often included as a warm up when teaching other forms of Qi Gong.